Australian Black Opal Stone – The Birth of Black Opal

 Black Opal stone is native to Australia.
 It is unique and rare.
-And you can only find this precious gemstone in the Opal fields in and around Lightning Ridge (LR) NSW, Australia.
+And you can only find this precious gemstone in Lightning Ridge and the surrounding Opal fields of the Wallangulla region in outback NSW, Australia.

-Located approximately 730 km north-west of Sydney and 730 km south-west of Brisbane, Lightning Ridge has no traffic lights and is the Black Opal Capital of the World.
+Located approximately 730 km north-west of Sydney and 730 km south-west of Brisbane, Lightning Ridge (LR) has no traffic lights and is home to the Black Opal.

 Australian Black Opal Stone – What is Black Opal?